starzyp/ECE407_Fall2024/index.md

 ## Textbook

-**Introduction to Modern Cryptography, 3rd edition, Jonathan Katz’s and and Yehuda Lindell.**
+**Introduction to Modern Cryptography, 3rd edition, Jonathan Katz and and Yehuda Lindell.**

 Additional references:
 - Mike Rosulek’s [The Joy of Cryptography](https://joyofcryptography.com/) is an excellent, albeit unfinished, free resource.